Spacetimes with no position drift

 The metric (\ref{5.6}) does not allow the limit $F V,_t = 0$, so (\ref{7.7}) implies

 where $\gamma$ is a function of $x, y$ and $z$ to be determined.
 Now (\ref{7.6}) becomes

 This implies

 With $V$ given by (\ref{5.7}) the above becomes a quadratic equation in $x, y, z$ with coefficients depending on $t$.
 We discard the trivial case $k = 0$, which is the spatially flat RW metric.
-The coefficients of the various powers of $x, y$ and $z$ in (\ref{7.10}) must balance out separately.
-The coefficients of $x^2$, $y^2$ and $z^2$ balance out when $(k / R),_t = 0$ or
+The coefficients of the various powers of $x, y$ and $z$ in (\ref{7.10}) must cancel out separately.
+The coefficients of $x^2$, $y^2$ and $z^2$ cancel out when $(k / R),_t = 0$ (we consider this case further on) or

 For now, we follow (\ref{7.11}) and assume, for the beginning, $x_{0, t} \neq 0 \neq y_{0, t}$, $z_{0, t} \neq 0$.
 Then, the remaining equations in (\ref{7.10}) imply